Gatenox/GatenoxDevelopersHub/README.md

 <img src="./Images/settings_manage.png">

 The settings tab consist of 2 tabs:
-1. **Account information** - where user can review and (in the future) update personal data
+1. **Account information** - to review and (in the future) update personal data
-2. **Company information** - where user can update company profile settings like: update company logo, add services description or change referral code
+2. **Company information** - to update company profile information like company logo, services description or referral code

 **Account information**
-Here you can currently see your individual account details.
-In the nearby future we are planning to add more features in the section.
+In this section, you can see your individual account details.
+We plan to add more features in the section shortly.

 <img src="./Images/settings_personal.png">